immutable-js/immutable-js/README.md

 Testing
 -------

-If you are using the [Chai Assertion Library](http://chaijs.com/), [Chai Immutable](https://github.com/astorije/chai-immutable) provides a set of assertions to use against `Immutable` collections.
+If you are using the [Chai Assertion Library](http://chaijs.com/), [Chai Immutable](https://github.com/astorije/chai-immutable) provides a set of assertions to use against Immutable.js collections.

 Contribution